sophiagavrila/foundations-project-1/README.md

 # Banking API
-*Credit to Matt Oberlies & Andrew Crenwelge for initially proposing this back in ROC*
+*Credit to Matthew Oberlies & Andrew Crenwelge for initially proposing this back in the ROC days*

 - The Banking API will manage the bank accounts of its users.
 It will be managed by the Bank's employees and admins.
 - Employees and Admins count as Premium Users with additional abilities.
 Employees can view all customer information, but not modify in any way.